phcerdan/python-novice-gapminder/_episodes/04-built-in.md

 > 1. Predict what each of the `print` statements in the program below will print.
 > 2. Does `max(len(rich), poor)` run or produce an error message?
 >    If it runs, does its result make any sense?
+> 3. As an extra, see the flexibility that optional arguments provide to built-in functions: predict the result of `max(rich, poor, key=len)`
 >
 > ~~~
 > easy_string = "abc"